wilsonliaows/docs/features/compress-files.md

 - First we need make sure this item is a file and not a folder:
 ![Check if item not a folder](/assets/images/features/files-and-attachments/compress-files-check-folder.png)

-- If it's a file, then get the `File contents`
+- If it's a file, then get the `File contents`:
 ![Get file contents](/assets/images/features/files-and-attachments/compress-files-get-file-contents.png)

 - Now we will save `File name` and `File contents` into a list.
 The first file in the folder (index = 0) will be saved into `list-0`:
 ![Add file to a list](/assets/images/features/files-and-attachments/compress-files-add-list-0.png)
 ![list-0 contents](/assets/images/features/files-and-attachments/compress-files-list-0-contents.png)

 - Repeat this step for the rest of the files.
 In this example, there are 3 files in total.
-We save them into 3 list: `list-0`, `list-1`, `list-2`
+We save them into 3 list: `list-0`, `list-1`, `list-2`:
 ![Add 3 files into 3 lists](/assets/images/features/files-and-attachments/compress-files-3-lists.png)

 4) Now we are ready to use `Compress files` action.